-“I had an amazing childhood there,” said Solache, who was raised Presbyterian in the Iglesia Nacional Presbiteriana Getzemani in Zitácuaro.
+“I had an amazing childhood there,” said Valentina, who was raised Presbyterian in her local church.
 “Mexico is beautiful, with the best climate and the best food ever.
-But that it’s also a really dangerous country, I will accept.”
+But it is also a really dangerous country.”

-“We met the school thanks to our church, which has a relationship with Pan Am,” Solache said, referring to her alma mater by its common nickname.
-“They send scholarship award letters to people all over Mexico.
-When I got one, I went to Pan Am.”
+“We met the school thanks to our church, which has a relationship with Pan Am,” Valentina said, referring to her alma mater by its common nickname.
+“They send scholarship award letters to people all over Mexico.”

 “Coming to Pan Am and to this Christian community is where I actually found myself and my faith, and where I knew that I loved God,” she said.
 “I found my blessing here.”

 “The generous people who give to Christmas Joy give us scholarships and the opportunity to continue our education in the United States,” she said.
 “I will always be grateful for that.
-But beyond that, they have also given us a lot of hope and the realization that we can expect to be more.
-We can expect to reach the stars and do whatever we want to do.
+But beyond that, they have also given us a lot of hope.
 All of the things I always dreamed about, thanks to them, they are making me feel like it can actually happen.”